ryanw-mobile/GMap2ICal/README.md

 # GMap2iCal - Google Maps Timeline to iCal
 ### My first Compose for Desktop App

-A small utility written in Kotlin to convert Google Maps activity timeline to iCal (.ics) files for calendar import.
+A small utility written in Kotlin to convert Google Maps Activity Timeline to iCal (.ics) files for calendar import.

 This is not an Android App.
 It can be built and executed using IntelliJ IDEA on the desktop environment.